BOARD OF DIRECTORS

 Cash consists of cash on hand and cash held at banking institutions.

-Inventory is recorded at landed cost and consists of recycling bins and carts being held for use in future
+Inventory is recorded at landed cost and consists of recycling bins and carts being held for future use in CBCRA programs.

 Capital assets and amortization